 And yet, Vaughn writes:

-In August, Forst is expected to enter an accelerated rehabilitative disposition program, in which she will spend the next six months to two years under probation-like supervision and perform community service with the expectation that the charges will be dismissed after successful completion.
-If Forst does not finish the program, Cumberland County District Attorney Skip Ebert could prosecute her.
+In August, Ashley is expected to enter an accelerated rehabilitative disposition program, in which she will spend the next six months to two years under probation-like supervision and perform community service with the expectation that the charges will be dismissed after successful completion.
+If Ashley does not finish the program, Cumberland County District Attorney Skip Ebert could prosecute her.

 It's time for this to stop.
 We can help turn the tide by demanding that parents not be arrested unless they show blatant disregard for their children's safety and put them in real danger.